-Heritage Day—Saturday 24 September—while South Africans recognise the heroes of their liberation struggle and commemorate years in exile, the pending visit of the Dalai Lama struggles for recognition.
+Heritage Day—Saturday 24 September—while South Africans recognise the heroes of their liberation struggle and commemorate their own years in exile, the pending visit of the Dalai Lama struggles for recognition.

 His Holiness the 14th Dalai Lama, Tenzin Gyatso, addresses the Biannual Conference of Tibetan religious leaders on 24 September 2011 in Dharamsala, India.
 He spoke about his own reincarnation, past and future lives, and how rebirth takes place.